Create a minimum spanning network of selected populations using a distance matrix.

 "grey scale".
 If this is

-, this will scale the color of the edges proportional to the observed distance, with the lines becoming darker for more related nodes.
-Seegreycurve
+TRUE, this will scale the color of the edges proportional to the observed distance, with the lines becoming darker for more related nodes.
+Seegreycurvefor details.- glim

 "grey limit".
 Two numbers between zero and one.
 They determine the upper and lower limits for the